 At SPS group lessons, students shift from private instruction to a group setting.
-Once a month, students gather in small groups.
-They play music-themed games, learn about the composer of the month, and listen to or watch performances of the composer’s music.
-They play current pieces, polished or in progress, for one another.
+Once a month, students gather in small groups to play music-themed games, learn about the composer of the month, and watch performances of the composer’s music.
+They play current pieces–polished or in progress–for one another.

 Some special group lessons events: For the past two years, Don Bunch, a piano technician from Vanceboro, has been a special guest.
 He educates the students about the piano–how it’s made and works, answers student’s questions, and plays the piano for them.
 Mr. Bunch is always a delight to have.

 In December, all three groups meet for an all-group lesson at a specific venue.
 Students play an informal performance for their peers consisting of holiday music or a recent piece they have prepared.
 We play exciting group games and conclude the time with delicious snacks and social time.
 The festive occasion is preserved with a photo booth where students dress up with holiday props and let out their inner silliness.

 The final group lesson of the year is a joint event with everyone participating in the dress rehearsal.
 We top off the dress rehearsal with fun group games, and pizza + ice cream.
 With a larger group of kids together, the excitement and energy are always palatable!

 All group lessons are held at my studio except the all-group lesson in December and the dress rehearsal in May.

 Group lessons are once a month, starting in October, and an additional benefit of taking private lessons in Sempre Piano Studio.